 We see that it is indeed possible to get a lower MSE using this model.
-It is also important to note that the optimum value of $\mathbf{s}(\mathbf{y}1)$ in (7) depends on $d_1$ which is unknown.
+It is also important to note that the optimum value of $\mathbf{s}(\mathbf{y}1)$ in (7) depends on d_1 which is unknown.
 In other words, it may not be possible to always achieve this minimum MSE.
-However, if we are given some knowledge about the scatter coefficient then it is possible to incorporate this knowledge in making the optimal decision for $\mathbf{s}$ .
+However, if we are given some knowledge about the scatter coefficient then it is possible to incorporate this knowledge in making the optimal decision for \mathbf{s} .
 Another useful approach to solving the problem is as follows.
-Now assume that the optimal solution to $\mathbf{s}$ is of the form,
+Now assume that the optimal solution to \mathbf{s} is of the form, where θ is an arbitrary chosen number or can be chosen subject to some given knowledge of the scatter coefficient.

-Figure 3(a) shows the simulation results of SNR × MSE for various values of $\theta$ with SNR of 18dB, $\rho = 0.2831$ , and 100000 runs.
-At the optimal $\theta$ , which is $\|\mathbf{h}1\|^2 d_1 \sqrt{E_1}/\sigma$ , the MSE×SNR $\approx 0.9283$ .
-We see that there is a reasonable range of values for $\theta$ for which MSE × SNR < 1.
-Another interesting observation is that if $\theta$ is far away from its optimal value, the performance of the estimator is as good as that of the optimal scheme for a single transmission, i.e., MSE × SNR = 1.
+Figure 3(a) shows the simulation results of SNR × MSE for various values of θ with SNR of 18dB, $\rho = 0.2831$, and 100000 runs.
+At the optimal θ , which is $\|\mathbf{h}1\|^2 d_1 \sqrt{E_1} / \sigma$, the MSE×SNR ≈ 0.9283 .
+We see that there is a reasonable range of values for θ for which MSE × SNR < 1.
+Another interesting observation is that if θ is far away from its optimal value, the performance of the estimator is as good as that of the optimal scheme for a single transmission, i.e., MSE × SNR = 1.

 Fig. 3.
-SNR $\times$ MSE and Re(bias) vs. $\theta$ .
+SNR × MSE and Re(bias) vs. θ .

-For the same setting as above, we plot the numerical MSE and the bias as a function of $\rho$ and the exact MSE( $\rho$ ) as given in (8) in Fig. 4(a) and 4(b).
+For the same setting as above, we plot the numerical MSE and the bias as a function of ρ and the exact MSE(ρ) as given in (8) in Fig. 4(a) and 4(b).
 It is in fact easy to show that the bias of optimal estimator is zero.
 We observe that the simulation results for the MSE and the bias agree with their analytical equivalents.

 Fig. 4.
-SNR $\times$ MSE and bias vs. $\rho$
+SNR × MSE and bias vs. ρ